 Poster House is the only museum of its kind in the United States — it’s dedicated exclusively to posters from their earliest appearance in the late 1800s to their present-day use.
 NYC-ARTS profiled the unique museum’s opening, its 10K+ poster collection, virtual panels, learning opportunities and more.

 Considered to be one of the most influential British artists of our time, David Hockney is still working into his eighties.
 The Morgan Library & Museum’s Director Colin B. Bailey took viewers through the exhibition “David Hockney: Drawing from Life,” which featured more than 100 of Hockney’s portraits on paper, as well as his drawing practice.

 NYC-ARTS captured the visionary transformation of the nation’s busiest transportation hub: Moynihan Train Hall at Penn Station.
 The reimagined public space features three installations commissioned by New York State in partnership with Public Art Fund.

 “The Spirit of Ailey” looked at the youth programs offered by Alvin Ailey American Dance Theater.
 Soloman Dumas, a dancer with AileyCamp since the age of 13, spoke to NYC-ARTS about how that program inspired him and other young men who wish to dance.

-Click here to learn more about NYC-ARTS‘ robust offerings.
+To learn more about NYC-ARTS‘ robust offerings, visit their website.